(keep reading to learn what happened)

 On the bar’s social media profiles and Yelp pages, they seemed to stick with the Paladino’s name.

-However, they didn’t completely give up the name from Jon Taffer, which led to some confusion.
+However, they didn’t completely give up the name from Jon Taffer, which led to some confusion, as this Facebook post indicates:

 They seemed to use the Paladino’s name for live music events (which makes sense given the bar’s history as a venue) and then the Theory A Vintage Parlor Bar name when acting as just a bar.